-Thermo Scientific[TM] Zeba[TM] Dye and Biotin Removal Spin Columns contain a ready-to-use resin that is uniquely designed for rapid removal of non-conjugated fluorescent dyes with exceptional protein recovery.
-The purification resin is designed to separate free dye from proteins with MW >20 kDa.
-For smaller proteins, gel filtration media of a suitable molecular weight cutoff should be selected.
-Labeled peptides may be separated from free dye by TLC or HPLC.
+Thermo ScientificTM ZebaTM Dye and Biotin Removal Spin Columns in this kit contain a ready-to-use resin that is uniquely designed for rapid removal of non-conjugated fluorescent dyes with exceptional protein recovery.
 Removal of free dye after a labeling reaction is essential for the accurate determination of dye to protein ratios.
 For optimal protein recovery and dye removal, ensure that the appropriate amount of sample and buffer conditions are used.